haacked/haacked.com/_posts/2014-04-16-csproj-merge-conflicts.markdown

 > Instead of leaving conflicts in the file, resolve conflicts favouring our (or their or both) side of the lines.

-For those who don't speak the commonwealth English, "favouring" is a common British mispelling of the one true spelling of "favoring". :trollface:
+For those who don't speak the commonwealth English, "favouring" is a common British misspelling of the one true spelling of "favoring". :trollface:

 So when a conflict occurs, it tries to resolve it by accepting all changes more or less.
 It's basically a cop out.